zheeeng/Chest/README.md

 * List of useful [Quick Look plugins](https://github.com/sindresorhus/quick-look-plugins) for developers

 ##Tutorials
+* [Regex] In [Regex Golf](http://regex.alf.nu), the programmer is given two sets of text fragments, and he/she tries to write the shortest possible regular expression which would match all elements of one set, while at the same time not matching any element from the other set.
 * [Linux] [The Linux Command Line](http://linuxcommand.org) by William Shotts and [the Chinese version](http://billie66.github.io/TLCL/index.html) by 好奇猫团队.
 * [Linux] 著名的 《[鳥哥的 Linux 私房菜](http://linux.vbird.org)》
 * [Python] [Git] [JS] [廖雪峰的官方网站](http://www.liaoxuefeng.com) 提供Python, Git, Javascript教程